 Except where otherwise adapted or limited by the following, the standard rules of parliamentary procedure will be used at all times.
 The Chairs will know the proper procedure, how to apply the rules and whom to recognize.
 Therefore Delegates may approach them in order to receive help and information.
 Delegates should not be afraid to ask for clarification or explanation.
 This can easily be done by raising a Point of Order or a Point of Parliamentary Inquiry.
-Such points may not interrupt a speaker, however.
+However, such points may not interrupt a speaker.

 Please study the Chart of Points and Motions for detailed information on the respectively applying rules.
+The chart can be found at the end of this document.